 $bakery->run();

-The sprinkle recipe power comes from it's modularity.
+The sprinkle recipe power comes from its modularity.
 To avoid having one huge recipe with empty content, optional features can be added only when necessary.

 The available sub-recipes includes: